edyhsgr/Census2020RedistrictingDataReview/README.md

 Users can change it to tabulate one or any selected states too though (see INPUTS).

-Tabulations_County.csv, with the OUTPUT comparisons by county for each state, is provided too.
+Tabulations_County_2020.csv, with the OUTPUT comparisons by county for each state, and Tabulations_County_2010.csv with 2010 Census (via nhgis.org), and 2010 Evaluation Estimates (via US Census Bureau) data, are provided too.

--Eddie Hunsinger, August 2021
+-Eddie Hunsinger, August 2021 (updated May 2022)